-When developing a new website or product, buy more about be careful when making assumptions (after all, you know what they say about assuming).
+When developing a new website or product, be careful when making assumptions (after all, you know what they say about assuming).
 Why?
 Because assumptions cloud your judgement.
 You must find any assumptions that you are making and prove (or disprove) them with evidence.

 Let’s take motorized scooters as an example.
 The creators assumed that everyone would eventually ride one to work on the sidewalk.
 They also assumed that their product would be legal, but many cities have bylaws that prohibit their use.
 Assumptions like that can lead to the total failure of a product or website.